RetroPie/RetroPie-Docs/docs/Playstation-1.md

 * Navigate to the controls menu
 * Change Port # device from Standard to Analog

+### Disc Swapping for Multi-disc Games in RetroArch

+To changes disks in-game, go to Core Disk Options > Disk Image Append.

+Some games like Metal Gear Solid require the disk tray to be opened before changing disks.
+To do this, change 'Disk Index' to 'No Disk' first.

 ### Multi-disc games or CD image not working

 Note that all the emulators accept `.pbp` files, which are EBOOT-format PlayStation executables.
 These are also known as PSX2PSP files, used to play PlayStation 1 games on the PSP.